 While Haddow’s efforts are mainly focused on the United States in terms of preserving kratom’s legality, Forrest’s are naturally and primarily focused on the Indonesian side.
 This includes “putting out fires,” and educating those who either have a misconstrued vision of kratom, or who simply aren’t familiar with the botanical at all.

-“Indonesia will come around and be much more embracing of kratom once they see that the FDA gives a green light rather than either a red light or caution light,” Forrest said.
+“Indonesia will come around and be far more embracing of kratom once they see that the FDA gives a green light rather than either a red light or caution light,” Forrest said.
 “Our regulatory system has difficulty with traditional herbal products, mostly because there hasn’t been enough research.
 Kratom is not a scheduled drug and anyone conduct studies on its various benefits.
 In my opinion eventually they will prove to the FDA what many consumers in both Indonesia as well as the US already know.”

 The history of kratom dates back hundreds of years in Southeast Asia, with Indonesia being no exception.